 This tour is subject to strict cancellation policies that may differ from our other group tours.
 A portion of your deposit ($250) is non-refundable and non-transferable.
 You will receive this policy in writing prior to your commitment.
 For this tour, we strongly recommend purchasing Trip Cancellation and Interruption Insurance to protect your investment in the event of an unforeseen cancellation.

-Price includes: Airport/hotel transfers within Cuba; Chartered round-trip flight between Miami and Havana; all breakfasts and lunches plus 5 dinners, with alcoholic beverages at the welcome and farewell dinners; Accommodations: 9 nights of comfortable lodging including 1 night near Miami Airport, 5 nights in Havana and 3 nights in Cienfuegos; All activities, entrance fees, and transportation as described.
+Price includes: Airport/hotel transfers within Cuba; all breakfasts and lunches plus 5 dinners, with alcoholic beverages at the welcome and farewell dinners; Accommodations: 8 nights of comfortable lodging including 5 nights in Havana and 3 nights in Cienfuegos; All activities, entrance fees, and transportation as described.
 This tour will include complimentary Cuban Medical Insurance.

-Not included: Airfare to and from Miami; Personal items including: alcoholic beverages, snacks, laundry, telephone calls; and Gratuities for guide(s) and HE Travel host.
+Not included: Airfare to and from Havana; Personal items including: alcoholic beverages, snacks, laundry, telephone calls; and Gratuities for guide(s) and HE Travel host.

 Optional Tour Choices: